HarperDB/documentation/docs/administration/harperdb-studio/manage-instance-users.md

 # Manage Instance Users

-HarperDB instance clustering and replication can be configured directly through the HarperDB Studio.
-It is recommended to read through the clustering documentation first to gain a strong understanding of HarperDB clustering behavior.
+HarperDB users and roles can be managed directly through the HarperDB Studio.
+It is recommended to read through the [users & roles documentation](../../developers/security/users-and-roles.md) to gain a strong understanding of how they operate.

 Instance user configuration is handled through the **users** page of the HarperDB Studio, accessed with the following instructions: